infernojs/inferno-website/src/docs/guides/installation.md

 # Installation

-The best way to start using Inferno is by [Create Inferno App](https://github.com/infernojs/create-inferno-app).
+If you're building something bigger than a small hobby project, why not kick things off with a bang?
+Start your InfernoJs adventure using the [inferno-swc-example](https://github.com/infernojs/inferno-swc-example).
+It has the latest and greatest tech to supercharge your next project!

+If you want one-liner and get coding in few seconds you can still use the old [Create Inferno App (legacy)](https://github.com/infernojs/create-inferno-app).
 You can get setup and running within a few minutes.
 Just run following command (requires npm v5.2+)

 ```sh